jundalisay/superbnetlify/content/en/research/bacon/nova/book-2/chapter-17.md

 ---
-title: "Proximate Instances wanting the Nature of Heat"
+title: "Proximate Instances Lacking the Nature of Heat"
-heading: Chapter 5
+heading: Chapter 17
-weight: 1
+weight: 64
 description: ""
 image: "/covers/nova.jpg"
 icon: /icons/bacon.png
 ---

-## 25. Suggesting instances
+## 25. Suggesting Instances

 {{< s v="49" >}} These point out, that which is advantageous to mankind